misskniss/language-research/cbarton/readme.md

 ##Uses
 As a result of its ease of use, Python tends to be slower than other languages but often

-take much less time to develope.
+take much less time to develop.
 This makes it a good choice for any project where

 runtime isn't a significant factor.